bob-carpenter/kmers/README.md

-# K-mers
+# kmerexpr

-This is a package for doing gene expression with k-mers.
-The basic code is in a top-level file `read.py` for now.
+`kmerexpr` is a Python package for estimating isoform expression with both the reads and transcriptomes represented as k-mer counts.

 ## Data download